- Boards, Committees, & Commissions

 - Protection of Fisheries.

-The Commission is supported by one full-time Conservation Agent; and two part-time staff persons: Conservation Field Inspector, and Conservation & Planning Assistant.
-Contact information for Conservation Staff is available on the Conservation Department's webpage.
+The Commission is supported by one full-time Conservation Agent; and two part-time staff persons: Conservation Field Inspector, and Conservation Assistant.
+Contact information for Conservation Staff is available on the Conservation Office's webpage.

 To find out about the Conservation Commission's periodic Speaker's Series, including dates for upcoming presentations and links to videos of past presentations, visit the Speaker Series webpage.